Pennsylvania Titling Support Section

 Do you have a friend (or even your own residence) out-of state?

-Transfer ownsership ('sell' your moped on paper) to someone in a state requiring only a notarized receipt to title and/or register a moped, or for that matter, any vehicle old enough to avoid requiring a title.
-States like Maine, CT, Mass, MI, DE, and NY have allowed this in the past.
+Transfer ownsership ('sell' your vehicle) to someone in a state requiring only a notarized receipt to title and/or register, or for that matter, any vehicle old enough to avoid requiring a title.
+States like Maine, CT, RI, Mass, MI, DE, NY and SD have allowed this in the past.

 Some state DMV's are beginning to require a VIN tracings, photos, or additional inspections (visual or possibly other) of the vehicle.
 I would suggest verifying this first by contacting an appropriate state's Motor Vehicle or Registration Office (answers to questions are free).

-After this person legitimately registers the moped or acquires a new title or transferrable registration card, they can 'sell' the moped back to you, signing off properly as the seller, with a new notarized receipt to you, the purchaser.
+After this person legitimately registers the vehicle or acquires a new title or transferrable registration card, they can 'sell' the vehicle back to you, signing off properly as the seller, with a new notarized receipt to you, the purchaser.

 PennDOT / PADMV will accept this out-of-state paperwork, as long as it's all notarized properly.

-You will also need a VIN tracing, printed VIN photo, or Certified PA Inspection Mechanic's VIN verification on Form MV1.
+You will also need a VIN tracing, printed VIN photo, or Certified PA Inspection Mechanic's VIN verification on Form MV41.

 WARNING! - This will NOT work if there if it conflicts with ANY title or registration history on file for the vehicle within 10 years (I'm told) at PennDOT / PADMV.